cmkgit90/GettingAndCleaningDataCourse/CodeBook.md

 Subject training and Subject test were merged in Subject data
 * File feature.txt was loaded
-* All columns that correspond to mean and standard deviation for each measurement were identified using grep
-* These columns have been extracted and set to X data frame
+* All columns that correspond to mean and standard deviation for each measurement were identified and extracted and set to the X data frame variable.
 * In the Y data, activity indices were replaced by activity names
-* In the X data, variable indices were replaced by variable names
+* In the X data, column names were updated according to the variable names
-* In the Y data, variable index was replaced by "activity"
+* In the Y data, column name was set ro "activity"
-* In the Subject data, variable index was replaced by "subject" name
+* In the Subject data, column name was set to "subject"
+* X data was updated to contain subject, activity and variables.
+* Tidy data frame was initialize to X data frame and a set of operations have been performed to tidy the data.
-* In the X data frame, columns for activity and subject were added binding this data frame with the Y data and Subject data frames.
+* First, the data frame was melted creating a data frame with subject, activity, variable and value.
+* The data frame was grouped by subject, activity and variable.
-* The tidy data frame was created by applying the column mean function according to the subject and the activity
+* The grouped data frame was summarized to get the mean value for each subject, activity and variable.
 * The output was saved in "output\tidy_data.txt"